04 Feb 2022

 The media focus on high profile credit situations leaves many investors concerned about the overall state of municipal GO credit quality.
 However, these GO credits are typically not core to the high yield municipal market, and consequently those important concerns are less relevant to high yield municipals.

 This misunderstanding may create pricing opportunities.
-The current ratio of high yield municipal yields to high yield corporate yields is 79%, in line with the historical average.
+The current ratio of high yield municipal yields to high yield corporate yields is 65%, slightly less than the historical average.

 Furthermore, high yield municipals have a low historical correlation to other asset classes, making them an appropriate complement to an overall portfolio.
 The correlation to equities, Treasuries and corporate high yield is generally near or below 50%.